 If the prerequisites are not core courses (EE 210, EE221, EE 250) then the instructor can make decisions.
 If you believe you have sufficient background to take the class, you can emoll in the class and then request the instructor's consent.
 If the instructor denies your request, you must drop the class during the first two weeks of the semester.

-For 2 core courses (2 courses among EE 210, EE 221, and EE 250) Bis a passing grade (B- is not) for "Conditional" students and C is a passing grade for "Classified" students.
+For 2 core courses (2 courses among EE 210, EE 221, and EE 250) B is a passing grade (B- is not) for "Conditional" students and C is a passing grade for "Classified" students.
 For other graduate courses, C is a passing grade (C - is not).
-You have to maintain at or higher than 3.0 overall GPA in order to avoid probation.
+You have to maintain at or higher than 3.0 overall cumulative GPA in order to avoid probation.
 Both the cumulative GPA and GPA of all the course grades on the student's candidacy form must be 3.0 or higher to graduate.